linuxserver-archive/docker-gazee-armhf/README.md

 ## Versions

++ **20.01.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/gazee
 + **17.08.18:** Rebase to alpine 3.8.
 + **30.12.17:** Ensure version 11 of cherrypy.
 + **07.10.17:** Sed requirements file to use greater than rather than fixed versions.